ladace/unity-code-snippets/platformer.md

 ---
-title: Making a Platformer
+title: Code for Making Platformers
 ---

 # Making a Platformer

-## Character Movement
+### Character Movement

 Attach it to the player, who must have a `Rigidbody2D` on it.